ClojureTO/kata/README.md

 ## Running

+When running for the first time, you'll need to create a database by running the following command:

+    lein run migrate

 The application has two parts that have to be run independently.
 The Clojure side of the application is run using: